 - Industrial Rehabilitation (limited scope)

 - Vestibular /Balance rehab -- Therapists utilize dynamic surfaces and multi-sensory exercises to help restore a patient's sense of balance and integrate the body's balance systems.
-A Proprio 5000 system will soon be used to further assess and treat sensory integration problems.
+A Proprio 5000 system is used to further assess and treat sensory integration problems.